See every side of every news story

 Canada's annual inflation unchanged at 1.7% in May, core measures slightly ease

-• Statistics Canada indicated that the annual inflation rate remained unchanged at 1.7 per cent in May 2025, while shelter costs across the country increased by three per cent.
+• Statistics Canada reported that the annual inflation rate in Canada remained unchanged at 1.7 per cent in May 2025.

-• The May inflation figures feed into the Bank of Canada's policy decision scheduled for July 30 as Governor Tiff Macklem said the central bank is paying closer attention to core inflation amid tariff-related uncertainty.
+• These May inflation figures will influence the Bank of Canada’s July 30 interest rate decision, with the central bank focusing on core inflation amid tariffs.

 Insights by Ground AI